Janbazar Raj: Branches

+Pyare Mohan Chowdhury was Rani Rashmoni's second eldest son-in-law, a member of the Mahishya Zamindar Choudhury family of Sonabere village in Satkhira of Khulna district.
+The Shyam Sundar Jiu temple in Sonabere, or Sonabere Mothbari as it's more popularly known was built by the Choudhary family.
+Pyarimohan Chowdhury's ancestor Durgapriyo Das Chowdhury, built the Shyam Sundar Jiu temple in 1767.
+After, Pyarimohan's marriage to Kumari Debi, Rani Rashmoni carried certain renovations on the temple.
+Babu Jadunath Chowdhury was their only son his descendants now live on 18/3 Surendranath Banerjee Road.
+A road, Radhanath Chowdhury road, formerly the Tangra road, in Tangra, Kolkata has been named after Radhanath Chowdhury, a descendant of Babu Jadunath Chowdhury.

 Durga Puja

 It is said, that Babu Preetoram Marh himself, initiated the Durga Puja of the Janbazar Raj in the year 1790.
 A tradition which was carried on by his son, Rajchandra Das and daughter-in-law Rani Rashmoni, with great devotion.
-The puja was frequented by eminent personalities of their times such as,Raja Ram Mohan Roy and Pandit Ishwar Chandra Vidyasagar.
+The puja was frequented by eminent personalities of their times such as, Raja Ram Mohan Roy and Pandit Ishwar Chandra Vidyasagar.
 The puja during the lifetime of Rani Rashmoni used to be conducted by Ramakrishna Paramahansa himself.
 Now the descendants of the family has split into 4 branches, and they all carry on the tradition separately.